Samreay/Marz/README.md

 # Updates

+## 1.2.4
+* Update to xcor normalisation, such that results with only one peak have a normalisation factor of 1, instead of returning NaN.

 ## 1.2.3
 * Update to UI to make it scale with font better, for users that customise their text size. *No algorithm changes*